wyatt8740/misc-c-tools/README.md

 # misc-c-utils

-This is basically just a repository to host an assortment of small C programs I've written, mostly as an aid to writing more portable shell scripts.
+This is basically just a repository to host an assortment of small C programs I've written (and one I didn't), mostly as an aid to writing more portable shell scripts.

 Some of these utilities are of my own design to simplify specific tasks.
 For instance: